A couple stands on a red rock ledge after sunset.

 A couple rappels down the side of a rock on a sunny day in Sedona.

-Can you Get Married in Sedona?
+Can you Elope in Sedona?

-Do not worry if you do not have guests coming to your elopement, it is never hard to get some fellow hikers on the trial to sign as witnesses or folks back in town near where you are staying.
-If you live out of state, you will need to make an appointment online to pick it up at any Arizona clerk office.
+To obtain our marriage license: If you live out of state, you will need to make an appointment online to pick up your marriage license at any Arizona clerk’s office.
 The state of Arizona does not have a waiting period from the time you get your paperwork from the time you get married, however be sure to keep their office hours in mind and make your appointment with the clerk office prior to booking your travel.
 Below are links to the clerk offices most convenient for getting your paperwork if you are eloping in Sedona.

 Sedona Clerk Office